There are plenty of reasons why you should be a fan, or at least know, of Velda Tan by now.

 “I just wanted to take a break, take a sabbatical and figure out what I wanted because I have been working on Love, Bonito for about eight years already,” she said in an interview with Channel NewsAsia.

-Although she is no longer with Love, Bonito, Tan still remains a stakeholder and the other co-founders are now overseeing the day-to-day operations.
+She is no longer with Love, Bonito and the other co-founders are now overseeing the day-to-day operations.

 3. Pince & Pints